AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Envelope_(ENV).md

 ## Indicator parameters

-There are 6 parameters the ENV indicator has, one of them is necessary - the mapping.
+There are six parameters the ENV indicator has, one of them is necessary - the mapping.

-Then you can set the deviation, the period, the smoothing type and series types.
+Then you can set the deviation, the period, the smoothing type, and series types.

 The following code sample demonstrates a ENV indicator with parameters set as default: